nicolewhite/nicolewhite.github.io_old/RNeo4j/docs/get-unique-node.md

 layout: rneo4j
 ---

-# Retrieve Nodes from the Graph Database by Label and Property
+# Retrieve Nodes by Label and Property

 ## Description